andymcmillan/andymcmillan/refresh.md

 ---
 layout: default
-title: Good On Paper · Refresh Belfast Archive
+title: Good On Paper · Refresh Belfast
 accent: default
 ---

-# Refresh Belfast Archive
+# Refresh Belfast

-A full list of every presentation and speaker in the 5 year run of Refresh Belfast.
+A complete list of every talk / speaker in the 5 year run of my organising [Refresh Belfast](http://refreshbelfast.com).
+As of January 2014, Refresh is in the hands of [Christopher Murphy](http://monographic.org/) and [Tim Potter](http://tejpotter.com/).

 ## 2009